jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 10
 ```

-Notice that the flag doesn’t have a type.
+Notice that the flag doesn't have a type.
 In this case, Nushell takes the
 presence or absence of the flag as the bool value.
 If we had specified an
 explicit bool type, we would have to pass in a value on the command line e.g.
 “-m true”.